 ShipBob has a network of fulfillment centers across the United States, allowing ecommerce businesses to store their inventory and have ShipBob automatically pick, pack, and ship orders as soon as they are placed.
 ShipBob also has proprietary software with advanced analytics and distribution metrics that inform business decisions.

 “We roll out new products and designs on our website 1-3 times a month and send new inventory to ShipBob each week.
 It’s really easy to create new SKUs and restock existing ones using ShipBob’s technology, which is especially important with high inventory turnover.”

 Carl Protsch, Co-Founder of FLEO Shorts

 ShipBob’s analytics show you the following at a glance:

 - How quickly products are selling

-- Which products are slow-moving
+- Which items are slow-moving

 - Where your customers are and where you’re shipping from (with the ability to compare current and ideal distribution)

 - Daily order status and performance